gumberss/FinanceControlinatorDocs/Features/Purchase Listinator/Shared Lists/Shared Lists ADR.md

 #### Shopping Finished Event

-Instead of the shopping cart module have an endpoint to be informed when a shopping is finished, the decision was to have a consumer for this situation because of if something wrong happened with the shopping module after inform the shopping cart module that the shopping was closed and before the request be entirely completed, the shopping cart would lose the events, once they are stored only in memory using Redis and not in a persistent data storage.
+Instead of the shopping cart module having an endpoint to be informed when a shopping is finished, the decision was to have a consumer for this situation because if something wrong happened with the shopping module after informing the shopping cart module that the shopping was closed and before the request be entirely completed, the shopping cart would lose the events, once they are stored only in memory using Redis and not in persistent data storage.

-With the consumer in place, the shopping cart module is now able to consume the shopping finished events.
-By doing so, it ensures that even if any disruptions occur during the process, the events will not be lost.
-This is particularly important since the shopping cart stores the events in-memory using Redis and not in a persistent data storage.
-The consumer allows for better handling and processing of the events, ensuring a more robust and reliable system.
+With the consumer in place, the shopping cart module is able to consume the shopping finished events, removing the events from the memory only after the shopping finishes its process, ensuring a more robust and reliable system.

 #### Data Storage